cisco95/SpotifyTimeMachine/README.md

 # SpotifyTimeMachine
 Creates a spotify playlist using a date provided by the user and the Billboard Top 100 website.
+###### Uses Spotipy and BeautifulSoup